rust-lang/rust/docs/dev/architecture.md

 All required library code must be a part of the tests.
 This ensures fast test execution.

-**Architecture Invariant:** tests are data driven and do not test API.
+**Architecture Invariant:** tests are data driven and do not test the API.
 Tests which directly call various API functions are a liability, because they make refactoring the API significantly more complicated.
 So most of the tests look like this: